SwikarGautam/DeepDenseNetwork/README.md

 # DeepDenseNetwork
-Dense neural network with Adam optimizer, L2 regularization, Batch normalization, and Dropout using only numpy
+Fully connected neural network with Adam optimizer, L2 regularization, Batch normalization, and Dropout implemented using numpy only.